 How we do it:

-We work closely, 1:1 with our client's teams to understand how the business operates across people, processes, systems and data.
+We work closely, 1:1 with our clients' teams to understand how the business operates across people, processes, systems and data.
 Our directors develop a structured view of what changes are required before investing in new systems or transformation initiatives.

 This involves engaging with stakeholders, analysing available data and mapping how different parts of the organisation connect.